CafeVariomeUoL/cv3-docs/Writerside/topics/query-builder-and-query-result.md

 }
 ```

-Takes one or more ORDO IDs, with only the numerical ID.
-The rest is very similar to HPO filter, as they are connected together with the HOOM model.
+Its structure takes one or more <tooltip term="ORDO">ORDO</tooltip> IDs, with only the numerical ID.
+The rest are very similar to <tooltip term="HPO">HPO</tooltip> filter, as they are connected together with the <tooltip term="HOOM model">HOOM model</tooltip>.

 ## Query Logic

-The query API used by CV3 allows advanced query logic by putting the match target in different position.
+The query API used by CV3 allows advanced query logic by putting the match target in a different position.

 ### AND logic between filters

-All filters that are independent to another are AND logic filters.
-For example, if HPO filter and ORDO filters are used at the same time, the result must be matched to
-**both** HPO and ORDO terms.
+All filters that are independent of each other use **AND** logic.
+For example, if an HPO filter and an <tooltip term="ORDO">ORDO</tooltip> filter are applied simultaneously, the results must match **both** the <tooltip term="HPO">HPO</tooltip> and <tooltip term="ORDO">ORDO</tooltip> terms.

-Specially, some filters allowing multiple instances of the same type.
-For example, HPO filters can be provided multiple times.
-They are also AND logic between each other.
-If 2 HPO filters are provided:
+Specifically, some filters allow multiple instances of the same filter type.
+For example, multiple <tooltip term="HPO">HPO</tooltip> filters can be applied at once.
+These multiple filters are also combined using AND logic.
+If two <tooltip term="HPO">HPO</tooltip> filters are provided:

 ```json
 {